temclaugh/fish-schooling/README.md

 we met our project goals

 CODE DESIGN:
-we used a kd-tree to make fast 3d boids. for more details, see index.html.
+we used a kd-tree to make fast 3d boids. for more details, see index.html inside the tarball.

 RUNNING PROGRAM:
 This CANNOT work if the website is merely placed in a local folder and run directly in browser, as our texture loader depends on Ajax calls.
 If you wish to run the program locally, simply call python -m SimpleHTTPServer in the root directory of the project, and then point your browser at localhost:8000.
 Any other hosting scheme will also work fine.